 If the condition is not treated promptly, golfer’s elbow can cause weakness in the hands or wrist as well as stiffness in the elbow.
-The treatments for golfer’s elbow and tennis elbow are similar in most cases, but you will need to seek medical care to learn the best way to handle your condition.
+The treatments for golfer’s elbow and tennis elbow are similar in most cases.
+One option is using a brace, but the best elbow brace for golfers elbow can depend on your symptoms and preferences.
+You will still need to seek medical care to learn the best way to handle your condition.

 DIFFERENCES BETWEEN GOLFER’S AND TENNIS ELBOW